Tomb of Seti I: Archaeology and conservation

-The tomb was uncovered by Italian explorer and Early Egyptologist Giovanni Battista Belzoni on 16 October 1817.
+The tomb was uncovered by Italian explorer and early Egyptologist Giovanni Belzoni on 16 October 1817.
 Upon entering the tomb, Belzoni found the wall paintings in excellent condition with the paint on the walls still looking fresh, and some of the artists' paints and brushes still on the floor.
 The tomb became known as the "Apis tomb" upon the discovery of a mummified Apis Bull found in a side room off the burial hall when Belzoni uncovered the tomb.